check-spelling-sandbox/Codeberg-org/en/bylaws.md

   - represent the association towards the members;
   - appoint and dismiss the members of the executive board;
-  - appoint, change and dismiss employment contracts;
+  - realize the measures, strategies and goals decided by the general assembly;
   - continue developing the strategic focus of the association and to formulate goals for the executive board;
   - control and oversee the business operations of the board;
   - grant prior approval of legal businesses as of § 12 (5);